Dear Impatient Public Transit Rider,

 Maybe those seconds were crucial in a 24 montage way and I should actually be addressing this to "Dear Guy Who Thinks He's Jack Bauer" and thank you for saving the world.

 Erm...somehow, I don't think Read more [...]

-According to 2010 United States Census, New York City is the most populous city in the country with over eight million people.
+According to the 2010 United States Census, New York City is the most populous city in the country with over eight million people.
 Furthermore, according to NYC's official guide, over 40 million people visit this city annually.
-You might begin reading this thinking "It's a small world" but by the end, I wonder if you would think that is the most appropriate phrase.
-I am by no means a math major, but I feel like my most recent trip to NYC over President's Day weekend has to be a statistical Read more [...]
+You might think after reading this that "it's a small world" but by the end, I wonder if that's the most appropriate phrase.
+I can't help but think that my most recent trip to NYC over President's Day weekend is some statistical anomaly.

 This past weekend life carried me to Los Angeles' Old Chinatown Central Plaza.
 While there on an errand, I threw a coin into its Seven Star Cavern Wishing Well.
 By "well" I don't mean your standard hole in the ground encircled by bricks, but you probably figured that out with the phrase "Seven Star Cavern".
 This is more of a replica of the Seven Star Caves of China, painted green, dotted with Buddha statues and little metal "wells" complete with signage.
 These signs call out to the things we Read more [...]

 As I sit here engrossed in the twitter feed of #FlightVSBike, following the LAStreetsBlog tracker, and completely ignoring most of what I planned to do this morning, I write this trying to understand for myself what the appeal of this adventure is centered in and on.
 I think it is partly because there's something about it that is inherently new - that we've come to a time in our technological advancements that we have such a variety of transportation options across different terrains.
 So then, Read more [...]